"Life is really simple, but we insist on making it complicated."

 If you realize that the only thing permanent in life is change, then you will treat the good things in your life the same way as the bad things in your life.
 You will not become emotional over them, and you will not be attached to them.

-15. Your instincts have a compass that points two directions: What excites you and what drains you.
-No matter what advice anyone gives you — no matter how smart they may be — you need to let this compass guide you.
+14. Compass in Your Gut: Your instincts have a compass that points two directions: What excites you and what drains you.
+No matter what advice anyone gives you—no matter how smart they may be—you need to let this compass guide you.

 Whatever excites you, go do it.
 Whatever drains you, stop doing it.